Turmeric During Breastfeeding – Safety and Health Benefits

 3. Are There Any Side Effects of Turmeric on Breastfeeding Mothers?

 Turmeric usually does not cause significant side effects.
-However, some people can experience common side effects like constipation, dry skin, diarrhea, hypertension, gastric reflux, nausea, vomiting, yellow stool, and stomach ache.
-Consuming Turmeric is proven to slow down blood clotting.
+However, some people can experience common side effects like constipation, dry skin, diarrhoea, hypertension, gastric reflux, nausea, vomiting, yellow stool, and stomach ache.
+Consuming turmeric is proven to slow down blood clotting.
 People with bruising and bleeding disorders should avoid them as this might further aggravate the situation.
-Curcumin, a chemical found in Turmeric, is known to decrease blood sugar levels.
-Hence, if a woman has diabetes, it is essential to use it cautiously since it might further reduce the blood sugar level.
-It is advisable to consult a lactation specialist if you have no idea whatsoever and want to include Turmeric in increased quantities.
+Curcumin, a chemical found in turmeric, is known to decrease blood sugar levels.
+Hence, if a woman has diabetes, it is essential to use it cautiously since it might further reduce her blood sugar level.
+It is advisable to consult a lactation specialist if you have no idea whatsoever and want to include turmeric in increased quantities.
 Moreover, new lactating mothers are advised to track their diet and keep their doctors updated.
-The herb should be ingested in moderation, and always make sure to inform your doctor if you observe any side effects or reactions.
+The consumption of turmeric when breastfeeding should be in moderation, and always make sure to inform your doctor if you observe any side effects or reactions.

 Also Read: